Valve: Variation

 Valves vary widely in form and application.
 Sizes typically range from 0.1 mm to 60 cm.
-Specialized purpose valves can have a diameter exceeding 5 meters.
+Specialized purpose valves can have a diameter exceeding five meters.

-Valve costs range from simple inexpensive disposable valves to specialized valves which cost thousands of dollars (US) per inch of the diameter of the valve.

 Disposable valves may be found in common household items including mini-pump dispensers and aerosol cans.

-A common use of the term valve refers to the poppet valves found in the vast majority of modern internal combustion engines such as those in most fossil fuel powered vehicles which are used to control the intake of the fuel-air mixture and allow exhaust gas venting.
+A common use of the term valve refers to the poppet valves found in the vast majority of modern internal combustion engines, such as those in most fossil-fuel–powered vehicles, which are used to control the intake of the fuel–air mixture and allow exhaust gas venting.

 Types

 Valves are quite diverse and may be classified into a number of basic types.
 Valves may also be classified by how they are actuated: